Speech Prompt & Record System

 Download and Installation

-ProRec is only available for Windows PCs by anonymous FTP from:
+ProRec is only available for Windows PCs from:

 Operation of ProRec is controlled by a configuration file stored in a simple text format.
 This specifies information about: audio sample rate, number of channels, prompt sections sequence, word lists to be recorded, templates to format display of tokens, and slide advance mechanism.